diegoFelipeDev/toDoList/README.md

-# toDoList
+# To do list

-to do list in html, css and javascript
+*to do list in html, css and javascript

+Access to the project :  https://diegofelipedev.github.io/toDoList/